tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 - TLS Supported Groups
 - TLS UserMappingType Values

-Any registries created after this document is approved for publication should indicate whether the actions defined here are applicable.
+Any TLS registry created after this document is approved for publication should indicate whether the actions defined here are applicable.

 --- back